dropkick/dropkick/README.md

 ### A graphic designer, UX designer, and web developer.
 My experience and skillset make a weird and lumpy Venn diagram.

+I’m currently working on a handful of [Astro](https://astro.build/) websites of varying scale, two ground up brand designs, and a series of twelve mixed media paintings.

 <p>I’ve been building things for the web most of the time people have been doing that.
 The ever-evolving nature of the web suits my love of collaboration, continuous learning,  adaptation, and invention.<sup id="a1"><a href="#f1">1</a></sup></p>

-### 🔭 I’m currently working on a handful of [Astro](https://astro.build/) sites of varying scale, a ground up brand design, and perfecting my raspberry jam recipe.

 <!-- [![Website Status](https://img.shields.io/uptimerobot/status/m788515658-5cca6b7b2083cb2b1cfb29fd?label=website%20status&style=flat-square)](https://dropkick.design) -->
 ## Contact + Connect